MOP-DB Help

 A number of default swatches are supplied, allowing a quick way to get near to the color you want.

-You can delete a swatch by selecting it's color first then clicking the trash button next to the Plus.
+You can delete a swatch by selecting it's color first then pressing the trash button next to the Plus.

-You can reset swatches to their default by clicking the reset button (circular arrow).
+You can reset swatches to their default by pressing the reset button (circular arrow).

 For example: